truenas/middleware/docs/userguide/index.rst

 What's New in 9.3
 ~~~~~~~~~~~~~~~~~~~

-FreeNAS® 9.3 fixes this list of bugs and includes the following features:
+FreeNAS® 9.3 fixes this list of bugs.

-* Based on FreeBSD 9.3 which adds these features and supports this hardware.
+It is based on FreeBSD 9.3 which adds these features and supports this hardware.

-* FreeNAS® is now 64-bit only.
+FreeNAS® is now 64-bit only.

+The GUI has been reorganized as follows:

+* System → System Information is now System → Information.

+* System → Settings has been divided into System → General, System → Advanced, System → Email and System → System Dataset.

+* System → Sysctls and System → Tunables have been merged into System → Tunables.
+The "Type" field has been added to System → Tunables so you
+  can specify whether a "Loader" or a "Sysctl" is being created.

+* NTP Servers has been moved to System → General.

+* System → Settings → SSL has been moved to System → General → Set SSL Certificate.

+* A new Tasks menu has been added and the following have been moved to Tasks: Cron Jobs, Init/Shutdown Scripts, Rsync Tasks, and S.M.A.R.T Tests.

+* A ZFS Snapshots menu has been added to Storage.

+* Services → Directory Services has been renamed to Directory Service and moved as its own item in the tree.

+* Services → Directory Services → Domain Controller has been moved to Services → Domain Controller.

+* Services → LLDP has been added.

+* Log Out has been moved from the upper right corner to the tree menu.

+The following features have been added:

 * The "IP Server" field has been added to Dynamic DNS.